MicrosoftDocs/office-docs-powershell/staffhub/staffhub-ps/staffhub/Import-StaffHubShift.md

 # Import-StaffHubShift

 ## SYNOPSIS
+Imports a list of shifts and adds them to members in the specified teams.

 Note: This cmdlet is currently in Beta.
-Imports a list of shifts and adds them to members in the specified teams

 ## SYNTAX